 You made it!
 The end of our troubleshooting journey!

-We've explored a variety of techniques such as disconnecting other devices, to updating your firmware.
+We've explored a variety of techniques, such as disconnecting other devices, to update your firmware.

 I hope this guide equipped you with the knowledge you need to fix a Ring Doorbell that won't connect to wifi.
 If you still have problems, don't hesitate to contact Ring's customer service.
 And if you find yourself needing to replace your video doorbell, consider checking out my updated list of the best video doorbells of 2023!